-How to control user attention
+How to grab and guide user attention in UI design

 Customer attention is something that every business wants to get.